fuglaro/filet-wm/README.md

     P(char*, help, { "xterm", "-e", "bash", "-c", "man filetwm || man -l ~/.config/filetwmconf.1", NULL });
     /* new declaration doesn't override an existing value but is injected via inclusion when overriding keys */ RP(char*, poweroff, {"bash", "-c", "sudo poweroff", NULL });
+    /* The startup command is run when filetwm opens.
+       Please check the defaults in the code when overiding this as this is used to launch things like the default status bar text updater.
+This example clears that behaviour in case you want to manage your own status bar updater. */ P(char*, startup, { "true", NULL };

     /* keyboard shortcut definitions */
     #define AltMask Mod1Mask